davidborzek/sora/README.md

 The styles are loaded from the config directory, and sora looks for a `style.scss` or `style.css` file.

+## Configuration API

+You can find a basic documentation for the configuration API [here](docs/index.md).

 ### GTK Debugger

 You can use the GTK Debugger to inspect the widgets and their properties.